-The following table and diagram describe the basic architecture of RSoP.
+The following list and diagram describe the basic architecture of RSoP.

 Optionally, the RSoP infrastructure can generate planning mode data.
 In the planning mode, the Group Policy Data Access Service (GPDAS) mimics the function of the Windows logon service.
 Planning mode simulates calling each client-side extension to allow the extension to write policy data to the CIMOM database.
-RSoP planning mode requires Windows Server 2008 or Windows Server 2003.
+RSoP planning mode requires Windows Server.

 For more information about logging mode and planning mode, see About the RSoP Snap-in.